HuNingHe/closed_loop_ankle/README.md

 # Open webots and run ankle.wbt
 ```

-​		If you are not using ros2, you can remove all shared memory related code and recompile, you can run still without data visualization.
+​​&emsp;&emsp;&emsp; If you are not using ros2, you can remove all shared memory related code and recompile, you can run still without data visualization.

-​		set `test_kinematics` in `my_controller.cpp`(line 352) to false, then you can test torque mapping between motors and ankle joint.
+​&emsp;&emsp;&emsp; set `test_kinematics` in `my_controller.cpp`(line 352) to false, then you can test torque mapping between motors and ankle joint.

-​		**suggest to use plot.xml of ros2_plot in plotjuggler**.
+​&emsp;&emsp;&emsp; **suggest to use plot.xml of ros2_plot in plotjuggler**.

 # Mathematics